Originally written for RootsRated

 Along Stanley-Landmark Road in the Boise National Forest’s Bear Valley, it’s easy to miss an old, unmarked forest road that offers access to a hidden gem of a trail.
 Venture down that route, which skirts a beautiful meadow at the base of the mountains in the Frank Church River of No Return Wilderness, and hikers are likely to see sandhill cranes, bluebirds flittering from tree to tree, and a tiny, rust-colored stream brimming with brook trout.

+Such is the glory of taking a chance on a lonely trail—one that is seldom used except maybe during big-game hunting season.
+And there are plenty of them to pick from in Central Idaho.
 In the summer, these trails see a fraction of traffic than that of other, more popular routes for several reasons: Either they’re not on the radar screen or listed in guide books, more difficult to find, not as well-maintained as those near resort towns, or wind through burned areas.

 But hikers who make the effort to seek out these trails will savor their offerings—especially the solitude, which is a rarity on many Idaho trails during the height of summer.